nipo/crobe/doc/backend/adapters.rst

 J-Link
 ======

-J-Link adapters are supported through `libjaylink
-<http://repo.or.cz/r/libjaylink.git>`_.
-They support JTAG, SWD and SPI
+J-Link adapters are supported directly by implementing commands described in Segger's RM8001.
+They support JTAG, SWD and SPI.
-by using JTAG pins and commands internally.

-JTAG and SWD are implemented using raw I/O.  Probe offloading is unused as SEGGER wants to keep it for its own usage.
+All protocols are implemented using raw bitstream I/O.  Probe offloading is unused as SEGGER wants to keep it for its own usage.

 J-Link performance is decent.

 Some J-Link adapters support setting power (`power=on/off` option string).
 All J-Link adapters support setting frequency, maximal frequency is dependent on the model.

+J-Link enumerator retrieves probe nickname from its configuration area and uses it as adapter name.

 FTDI-based probes
 =================